jamesob/biketrip/_posts/2011-6-22-pueblo-rest.md

 rooting and disassembling various computers, undertaking time-lapse photography projects, stealing surplus whiteboards, and generally making sure that the lab was in good working order (god knows the sysadmin Dwayne couldn't handle that).
-The original group consisted of Tom Stephens, Jeff Snyder, Josh Snyder, Mike Atkins, and myself.
+The original group consisted of Tom Stephens, Jeff Snider, Josh Snyder, Mike Atkins, and myself.

 [^3]: *for myself:* If someone has a coal plant down the road and I cough three